 Believing in evidence based intervention; the New Venture Fund supported the full establishment of our Jo-Womenomics initiative.
 As the outcome of over ten years of experiences, the initiative focuses on increasing female employment rates by addressing subjective barriers to women in work through the engagement of local communities.
 We have assembled like-minded educators, officials from the ministry of education (MoE) and the ministry of labor (MoL) as well as other relevant

 stakeholders who engage in dialogue and serve as accountable guardians within their own organizations.
 Together we have formulated positive messages that are grounded in religion and economics and created high quality educational content such as the Career Counseling Guide and the Work-Ethics Curriculum.

 We have established an interactive Jo-Womenomics online portal to facilitate dialogue and the exchange of knowledge.
 The portal provides access to excellent content developed by the J-WWG and allows different stakeholders to upload materials and share ideas.

-As a major success of our initiative, we were able to generate the support of the Ministry of Education to implement our training of trainers program for career counseling in all public schools in Jordan.
+As a major success of our initiative, we were able to generate

 Our MENA regional hub brings together girls’ education leaders from different countries and various sectors of society.
 These leaders work at the forefront towards facilitating women’s transition from education to the labor market.
 We strengthen their efforts and maximize their impact by providing an opportunity to connect, share and exchange knowledge and gain access to capacity building activities.
 Leaders also benefit from a global pool of experts and a dynamic source of knowledge, assembled by the Brookings Initiative “A Global Network to Strengthen and Empower Girls’ Education Leaders” of which our regional hub forms an integral part.